UCLA Competitive Edge: Summer Transition Program to the Doctorate

 Program expectations for Competitive Edge Faculty Mentors

 All Competitive Edge Faculty Mentors are expected to be in-residence for the duration of the Competitive Edge program.
-Faculty mentors who are not in-residence for the entirety of the Competitive Edge Program are expected to engage with their Fellow remotely through virtual or phone meetings.
-Faculty who do not meet with their Fellow weekly may be released from their mentorship responsibilities and have their Fellow assigned to another in-residence, UCLA faculty member within the department.
+Faculty mentors who are not in-residence for the entirety of the Competitive Edge Program are expected to engage with their student remotely through virtual or phone meetings.
+Faculty who do not meet with their student weekly may be released from their mentorship responsibilities and have their student assigned to another in-residence, UCLA faculty member within the department.
 As a Competitive Edge mentor, faculty commit to the following:

 • Submit Faculty Nomination Letter during nomination period;

-• Meet with your Competitive Edge Fellows at least once per week, in person or remotely, throughout the Competitive Edge Program to discuss progression on their Fellow’s research progress as well as their draft grant research statement;
+• Meet with your Competitive Edge Students at least once per week, in person or remotely, throughout the Competitive Edge Program to discuss progression on their student’s research progress as well as their draft grant research statement;

 • Establish a high knowledge level of the Competitive Edge Program and its component parts;